The Emerald Hummingbird of Honduras – Amazilia luciae

-It is not possible to determine precisely what the size of its population is.
-The best estimate documented according to the North American ornithologist David Anderson in 2008 was a range of 500 to 2000 pairs of the Emerald Hummingbird, based on scientific information on the genus Amazilia (Robinson, 2000), natural history of the Honduran Emerald (Monroe, 1968; Howel et al .; Thorn et all, 2000; Birdlife International, 2007; Anderson, 2008)
+The size of its population cannot be precisely determined.
+The best estimate documented according to the North American ornithologist David Anderson in 2008 was a range of 500 to 2000 pairs of Emerald Hummingbird, based on scientific information on the genus Amazilia (Robinson, 2000), natural history of the Honduran Emerald (Monroe, 1968 ; Howel et al .; Thorn et all, 2000; Birdlife International, 2007; Anderson, 2008)

-The Honduran Emerald Hummingbird displays territorial behavior and is extremely jealous of its area, defending its home fiercely.
+The Honduran Emerald Hummingbird shows a territorial behavior that is extremely jealous of its area, defending its home fiercely.

 Chase and attack any bird that enters your space.
-That is most obvious in the breeding season when it is common to see males fighting where they are perching and looking for flowers.
+This is most obvious in the breeding season when it is common to see males fighting the places where they are roosting and looking for flowers.

-After eating, it rests among the bushes for several minutes, and then returns to food activity, the interesting thing about this behavior is that it rests on the same branch.
+After eating, it rests in the bushes for several minutes, and then returns to eating activity.
+The interesting thing about this behavior is that it rests on the same branch.

 The Honduran Emerald Hummingbird appears to be more nectivorous than other hummingbirds.
-However, she does long flights hunting insects (Howell and Webb, 1995.)
-She is also seen occasionally looking for insects or water on tree leaves.
+However, it makes long flights hunting for insects (Howell and Webb, 1995.)
+It is also seen occasionally searching for insects or water on tree leaves.

 What does the Emerald Hummingbird feed on?

 The Honduran Emerald Hummingbird feeds from the first hours of light until the sun warms up and then continues feeding when the temperature drops until the last hours of light.
-It mainly feeds on the child’s foot (Pedilanthus camporum) which is in flower throughout the year.
-Second, it feeds on the Cactus Opuntia hondurensis or Cow’s Ear, and other plants that are in flower depending on the time of year; cactus, pinion, bromeliads and mistletoe
+It feeds mainly on the child’s foot (Pedilanthus camporum) that is in flower throughout the year.
+Secondly, it feeds on the Cactus Opuntia hondurensis or Cow’s Ear, and other plants that are in flower depending on the time of year; cactus, pinyon, bromeliads and mistletoe